-The Sarah Jane Adventures Season 4 episode "The Vault of Secrets" features the return of the Alliance of Shades from the Doctor Who episode "Dreamland".
+The Sarah Jane Adventures Season 4 episode "The Vault of Secrets" features the return of the Alliance of Shades from the Doctor Who animated serial "Dreamland".
 While they used to collect evidence of aliens and erase memories, they are now mostly defunct and only guard the titular vault.

 The main character of Dark Skies first joins, then goes on the run from an MIB-type organization (Majestic 12).